r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 SEO might be the best and most **consistent source of traffic** for one's website, but it's not without its quirks.
 The constant process of optimizing your posts can sometimes take more time than actually writing the content. **If you always feel that you can do more on the SEO** front for your website but don't have the time, *then Rank Math is what you're looking for.

-Its host of **intelligent features** brings SEO capabilities in your hands that were previously out of reach.
+Its host of **intelligent features** brings top SEO capabilities in your hands that were previously out of reach.
 The **smart automation** features give you the **power of an entire SEO team** with just a few clicks.
 A **well thought out design, powerful features, and years of development** by the MyThemeShop squad make Rank Math a game-changing SEO plugin that will level the SEO playing field in your favor.

 ###  Rank Math beats the competition with hands tied behind its back. ###